tengjuilin/video-notes/Process Design/Engineering Economic Analysis/annuities-and-discount-factors.md

 - **Annuities** - A series of uniform value cash transactions in consecutive years
 - Hint: $n$th partial sum of geometric series: $S_n = a_1 \dfrac{1 - r^n}{1 - r}$

-## Discount factor converts money value between the past, present, and annuities
+## Discount factor converts money value between the present, future, and annuities

 - Discount factor for converting $A$ to $F$